 Because they’re hard-working dogs, Puris need to be exercised daily and offered mental stimulation.
 They are loyal and friendly to children and adults.
 However, their strong herding instincts make them try to herd toddlers, other pups, birds, or anything near them.

 An adult Puli can weigh between 25-35 pounds and reach a height of 16-17 inches.
-If you’re interested in a mop-like dog that can live longer, Puris have a lifespan of 10-15 years, making them good family dogs.
+If you’re interested in dogs that look like a mop and live longer than other large breeds, note that Puris have a lifespan of 10-15 years, making them good family dogs.

 4. Spanish Water Dog

 Spanish Water Dogs (SWD) are among dogs that look like a mop.
-It has curly and wooly coats that turn into mop-like cords as the dog ages.
+They have curly and wooly coats that turn into mop-like cords as the dog ages.
 The humid weather where SWDs come from makes their fur curl when young, and as your dog matures into an adult, the curls elongate into tight cords.

-SWDs have a single coat with fewer undercoat hairs.
+Spanish Water Dogs, or SWDs have a single coat with fewer undercoat hairs.
 The single coat allows these dogs to live in humid habitats.
-And as their name implies, SWDs love the water and enjoy retrieving things in the water.
+And as their name implies, SWDs love the water and enjoy retrieving things from the water.
 The good news is that these dogs look cuter when wet.
 However, you should completely dry their long cords after their time in the water.

 Spanish Water Dogs have a history as herding dogs.
 As a result, they’re intelligent and hard workers who can be a good choice for anyone interested in a working dog.
 Being hard workers, these dogs require at least one hour of daily exercise.
 You should provide your pup enough space to play around.